elbwalker/sgtm-tag-bigquery/README.md

 - store additional parameters as JSON
 - store additional parameters as RECORD

 The default is JSON, since all other objects inside a walker.js event end up a JSON field as well.
-If you want to use a record instead, change the field definition for `additional_params` like described below.
+If you want to use a record instead, change the field definition for `additional_data` like described below.

 ```
 [